Food is one expense nobody can avoid. And yet, too many people fork over too much cash when it comes to breakfast, lunch and dinner.

-1. Use coupons for grocery store freebies
+3. Use coupons for grocery store freebies

-Start your quest for free food by hitting up the grocery store for freebies.
+Continue your quest for free food by hitting up the grocery store for freebies.
 By combining coupons and sales, it’s not unusual to get at least one or two items a week for free.
 Sometimes you can even find moneymakers — those great deals in which the store actually pays you to shop.

-2. Find samples online and in the store
+4. Find samples online and in the store

-If I take the kids at lunchtime and they hit every station, it’s usually enough to tide them over until dinner.
+If I take the kids at lunchtime, and they hit every station, it’s usually enough to tide them over until dinner.
 Using store samples as a substitute for lunch may make me a cheapskate, but I’m OK with that.

-3. Embrace being a social butterfly
+5. Embrace being a social butterfly

-4. Never turn down the chance for leftovers
+6. Never turn down the chance for leftovers

 Another way to eat free is to always take leftovers when offered.